AshikaChadaga/quiz-web-app/README.md

-This is a quiz application implemented using flask , json and Pymongo.
+This is a web based quiz application implemented using flask and mongodb.

 app.py :
-	It generates the "home.html" template.
+	flask app is initialised here.
+It generates the "home.html" template dynamically using config file.
 The performance is evaluated and displayed in the "end.html" template.

 home.html :
 	This displays the quiz.